-During summer, CGN pleasure cruise boats sail on Lake Geneva throughout the day.
+In summer, CGN pleasure cruise boats sail on Lake Geneva throughout the day.
 Cruise excursions depart from various ports but Geneva, Nyon, Yvoire, Lausanne, Vevey, and Montreux are popular starting points.
-In addition to regular pleasure cruises, food is available on most Lake Geneva cruise boats with special dinner and lunch cruises sailing daily.
-CGN currently operates seven Belle Epoque paddle steamers on scheduled routes while more modern boats also operate on many sightseeing cruises.
+In addition to regular pleasure cruises, food is available on most Lake Geneva cruise boats with special dinner and lunch cruises sailing daily from especially Geneva and Lausanne.
+The romantic early twentieth-century Belle Epoque paddle steamers are the best for cruising on Lake Geneva but more modern boats also operate on many sightseeing cruises — ticket prices are the same, so opt for the steamboats if possible.
 Regular passenger ferry services connect Nyon in Switzerland with Yvoire and Chens in France and Lausanne with Thonon and Evian.

 Summer Cruises on Lake Geneva, Switzerland

 CGN’s summer schedule is in operation from mid-June to mid-September (with additional cruises in most of July and August).
-The shoulder-season’s schedule for spring (mid-April to mid-June) and autumn (mid-September to late October see far fewer sailings.
-During the winter season (late October to mid-April), a very limited number of Sunday excursion cruises are available while fondue and dinner cruises operate on Thursday and Friday evenings.
+Boat cruises are available daily with additional excursions on weekends and national holidays.
 Passenger ferries operate year-round on Lac Léman to connect Swiss and French cities.

 Special savings tickets and deals are available to reduce the cost of cruising on Lake Geneva.
 Most Swiss railway and transportation discount passes and travel cards are accepted on CGN Lac Léman boats.